|There’s never a shortage of beautiful scenery here in New Zealand.|

 |We tried to find out what this building once held to no avail.|

-Its all in a matter of how differently our brains work, whether its a female or male thing or a difference in who we are as people, as thinkers.
-Most likely its a combination of both.
-Its these distinct differences that serve us well in many areas of our lives.
+It’s all in a matter of how differently our brains work, whether it’s a female or male thing or a difference in who we are as people, as thinkers.
+Most likely it’s a combination of both.
+These distinct differences serve us well in many areas of our lives.

-Had we chosen to live in one or two locations, takings trips from time to time, as is the case for many retired people, we may never have had the opportunity to clearly define these innate differences in how we process facts and events in our daily lives, especially those in our daily posts that appeal to our worldwide reader population.
+Had we chosen to live in one or two locations, taking a trip from time to time, as is the case for many retired people, we may never have had the opportunity to clearly define these innate differences in how we process facts and events in our daily lives, especially those in our daily posts that appeal to our worldwide reader population.